-This is Yasodha and Krishna, identified by the religious mark on Krishna’s forehead and his pinched haird0.
+This is Yasodha and Krishna, identified by the religious mark on Krishna’s forehead and his pinched hair.
 Yasodha is Krishna’s foster mother.
-For more details please see another blog on Yasodha Krishna on this site.
+For more details, please see another blog on Yasodha Krishna on this site.

 Yasodha is holding Krishna with both her hands, intent on keeping him still.

-The naturalistic portrayal of Krishna supported at Yasodha’s hips, Yasodha’s stiffened left leg to show the weight on it, the depiction of Yasodha’s torso, Krishna’s playfulness and Yasodha’s right leg slightly bent as if she is about to step forward makes this bronze special.
+The naturalistic portrayal of Krishna supported at Yashoda’s hips, Yashoda’s stiffened left leg to show the weight on it, the depiction of Yashoda’s torso, Krishna’s playfulness and Yashoda’s right leg slightly bent as if she is about to step forward make this bronze special.

 Now to the back.
-One cannot but notice Yasodha’s plaited hair running all the way to her ankles.
+One cannot help but notice Yashoda’s plaited hair running all the way to her ankles.
 Long hair is considered to be a sign of beauty in India as well.
 Note the little curve to the right.
-The little twist makes hair that much more interesting.
+The little twist makes the hair that much more interesting.

 Let me stop here, while you enjoy ‘ a thing of beauty’.